-24. Requests for coordination will be dealt with in the order of receipt of completed requests (i.e., the earliest complete request for coordination has precedence).
+- 23. Requests for coordination will be dealt with in the order of receipt of completed requests (i.e., the earliest complete request for coordination has precedence).

-January 2016 BCARCC Frequency-Coordination Policies - Page 6

 However, conflicting requests received during any 24-hour period will be treated as though received simultaneously.
-The BCARCC does not accept responsibility for resolving conflicts between requests when a second or later request is received while an earlier application is pending.
+The BCARCC does not accept responsibility for resolving conflicts between requests when a second or later request is received while an earlier application is pending. - 24.
+Interference issues may be brought to the attention of the Coordinators, who will try to facilitate communication between the parties, and if appropriate, to resolve the issue.
+If the issue cannot be resolved at this stage, then the coordinators will pass the issue to the Interference Committee for resolution.
+If the Interference Committee cannot assist in resolving the issue, it may refer the issue to ISED, if appropriate.

-- 25. Conflict issues may be brought to the attention of the Coordinators, who will try to facilitate communication between the parties, if appropriate, to resolve the issue.
-If the issue cannot be resolved at this stage, the Chief Coordinator will pass the issue to the Policy Committee for resolution.
-If the Policy Committee cannot assist in resolving the issue, it may refer the issue to Industry Canada, if deemed appropriate, or to the Directors, for resolution.
-If asked to mediate between parties in a case of mutually conflicting requests for coordination, factors raised by the Coordinator for consideration may include, but are not necessarily limited to: - a. limiting the potential for conflict with other Amateur operations; - b. giving preference to serving a larger number of potential users, including proposed operation of an open rather than a closed system; - c. avoiding duplication of coverage of an existing system in the same band, or providing new coverage for an area not presently covered; - d. preferring diversification rather than concentration of coordination holders except where there is substantial benefit to the community from concentration; - e. giving preference to applicants with a satisfactory record for resolution of previously reported problems; and - f. recognizing any potential for enhancement of the hobby through use of advanced technology or operating features.
+If asked to mediate between parties in a case of mutually conflicting requests for coordination, factors raised by the Coordinator for consideration may include, but are not necessarily limited to:

+- a. limiting the potential for interference with other Amateur operations; - b. giving preference to serving a larger number of potential users, including proposed operation of an open rather than a closed system; - c. avoiding duplication of coverage of an existing system in the same band, or providing new coverage for an area not presently covered;

+d. preferring diversification rather than concentration of coordination holders except where there is substantial benefit to the community from concentration;

+e. giving preference to applicants with a satisfactory record for resolution of previously reported problems; and f. recognizing any potential for enhancement of the hobby through use of advanced technology or operating features.